 You don't say whether your cocker spaniel has just started to mess on the floor or whether he's always done this, so I'm assuming that he was previously house-trained and he's only just begun to do this.

-My first word of advice would be to have your vet check him out just to make sure that everything is in working order down there and that there are no health problems.
+My first word of advice would be to have your vet check him out to be sure that everything is working well down there and that there are no health problems.

 Okay, here are some of the likely causes for peeing and pooping in the house.

 Has there been any trauma that could be causing your dog to behave in such a way?
-For example, moving house, changes in the household, changes in routine, death of a pet, etc?
+For example, moving house, changes in the household, changes in routine, or the death of a pet?

-Changes like these often upset our pets and they and react in many ways.
-If there have been changes in your household, perhaps this could be why your cocker spaniel is messing in your kitchen?
+Changes like these often upset our pets, and they and react in many ways.
+Could this be why your cocker spaniel is peeing or pooping in your kitchen?

 Is he getting enough attention?

-Peeing and pooping is often used by dogs to get their owner's attention...and it certainly works!
-If you think this is that case, give him some regular 'quality time' with the family.
+Peeing and pooping are often used by dogs to get their owner's attention...and it certainly works!
+If you think this is the case, give him some regular quality time with the family.

-Have you recently changed his diet?
+Have you recently changed your dog's diet?
 This might be causing him to mess.
 It's always best to change your pet's diet gradually.

-Is he fed at regular times during the day - you say he's fed in the morning, but is he given anything during the day?
+Is he fed at regular times during the day - you say he eats in the morning, but is he given anything during the day?

-Dogs either eat one whole meal per day, or have their meal split into two meals per day, with a few treats in between for good behavior.
+Dogs either eat one whole meal per day or have their meal split into two meals per day, with a few treats in between for good behaviour.
 The key is to be consistent with meal times.

-If you don't already do this, try removing your dog's water bowl after 6:00 or 7:00 pm (don't forget to let him out to empty his bladder just before you go to bed).
+If you don't already do this, try removing your dog's water bowl after 6:00 or 7:00 pm and let him out to empty his bladder just before you go to bed.

 Just these two simple tasks can help to keep him dry and clean during the night.